 The Whai Rawa savings calculator would be a useful tool to help work out what sort of savings you can aim for.

-* Te Rūnanga matched savings and distributions are available to all members under 65 years of age (see pages 5-6 of the investment statement) and are subject to RSCT (retirement scheme contribution tax) deducted at your personal RSCT rate (see page 13 of the investment statement).
-Whai Rawa member individual accounts are pooled and invested into a pooled fund currently the Mercer Defensive Fund.
-This pooled Whai Rawa investment earns a return that is taxed at members’ personal rates (see page 13 of the investment statement).
+* Te Rūnanga matched savings and distributions are available to all members under 65 years of age (see pages 4-5 of the Product Disclosure Statement) and are subject to RSCT (Retirement Scheme Contribution Tax) deducted at your personal RSCT rate (see page 2 and 11 of the Product Disclosure Statement).